csula/cs2013-spring-2017/Homework4.md

 For this homework assignment you will do two programming assignments:

 1. Implement the Red Black Tree remove function
-2. Implement the A* Algorithm; given a graph, determine the path from start to finish (more details to follow)
+2. Implement the A* Algorithm; given a graph, determine the path from start to finish

+You should construct a simple dataset that validates your algorithm's correctness.

+## Project

+Implement a multithread version of the A* algorithm.
+Your program should run the A* in parallel.

 ## Grading Scale/Criteria